 The second tray works as shown on my coffee table.
 I just love having accents like this to decorate, but that also serve a functional purpose.

-You can see all I have to offer from redeemed furniture, to vintage finds, to handmade goods.
+Likewise, you can see all I have to offer from redeemed furniture, to vintage finds, to handmade goods.

 In addition, do pin and share these upcycled serving trays to inspire others to see past the obvious (missing parts) to the potential.